renandcr/watch-store-design/README.md

 4. Search for products in the search field
 5. Add products to cart
 6. Remove products from cart
-7. Change quantity of products in cart
+7. Change the individual quantity of the products added to the cart
 8. Register address
 9. Delete address
 10. Change address details